 I’ve been asked many times if I would use “medical” marijuana for my chronic pain.
 As a former drug user in my teen years, I know about the effects of all kind of legal and illegal substances.
 In private conversations I’ve answered the question, but I’ve never spoken about it in public.

 I happened to stumble across a Fox news program called “The Five” while recovering from my 4th major back surgery.
 I’ve rarely watched the show, but know the premise: 5 reporters sitting around a table discussing the latest of “news”.
 They were bantering about the use of marijuana.
-I was chagrinned – all five of that particular panel essentially saying “yes” to it’s use.
+Everyone on this panel said ‘yes’ to it’s use.
 Eric Bolling even argued we should basically legalize everything including athletic steroids and stop all this nonsense about testing.
-I was very disappointed in Dana Perino who in general, I think, is a cogent pundit.
+I was very disappointed in Dana Perino.
 She was appalling, uneducated, and a cavalier brush off.
 She even included the promotion of the use of marijuana and the “wink-wink” mention of one of her relatives who sells it in Colorado.

 Setting aside the sweeping comments let me simply say: smoking a small amount of marijuana makes one lose all inhibition, all judgment, and all self-control.
 You can varnish it anyway you like, but you are no longer in control.
 The idea of stoned is just that.
 One should not drive, operate machinery, or make any kind of decision.
 You are no longer in control.
 An external substance is controlling you.